K-Schriber/Year-two-Unit-1/Project Unit 3 YUIKOS STUFFED ANIMALS.md

 ![Untitled_Artwork 2](https://github.com/K-Schriber/Unit-3-Comp-Sci/assets/142757998/8bb86f33-18d3-4b15-b85a-9a839a300e82)

 Figure 7: This is an ER diagram that represents how objects interact with each other in a system [^9].
+The Users table contains five collums id(mainKey), name, email, password, and signitature.
+Each collum has a specfic data type scene above.
+The second table is a customers table that has five collums, Customer Id(main key), date, name, phone, and ordered inits.
+The two tables are connect meaning that 1 user can have many customers.
+The final table is Materials which consists of three collums id(Main Key), material_name, and amount.
+This table is used to track material usage.